ucsf-ckm/python-json-workshop/README.md

 ### InteractionService.py

 Build on the simple service to provide a new api endpoint that provides a summary of drug interaction data from the NLM interactions api.

+### Recursion.ipynb

+Since dictionaries and JSON can contain tree like structures, it can be useful to understand how to use recursion to traverse, print, and search trees.
+This notebook contains a basic recursion example followed by an example using recursion to print all keys in a JSON document.